 How to make money in the Russell 3000 index?

-While buying individual shares of each firm represented in the Russell 3000 index is feasible – it is very time-consuming for the average investor.
 It’s significantly easier to buy an exchange-traded fund (ETF) or an index fund that tries to replicate the index’s performance by holding the equities of its thousands of component companies.

-iShares Russell 3000 ETF and Vanguard Russell 3000 ETF are some ETFs that invest in Russell 3000 index.
+iShares Russell 3000 ETF and Vanguard Russell 3000 ETF are some ETFs that invest in the Russell 3000 index.
 Along with ETFs, mutual funds like Vanguard Russell 3000 Index Fund and iShares Russell 3000 Index Fund invest in the above-said index.

 Should you put your money in the Russell 3000 index?